lordfolken/xcsoar-docker-build/README.md

 Instructions:
 -------------

+The container itself is readonly.
+All output will be done to "/opt/xcsoar" on your host.

 To build the container
 `./build.sh`

-For an interactive shell:
+To run the container interactivly:
+`mkdir /opt/xcsoar`
 `./shell.sh`

+To run everything:
+`mkdir /opt/xcsoar`
+`./run.sh`

 Inside the docker container the following scripts are available:
-`xcsoar-update` will pull latest git sources `xcsoar-compile-unix` (will compile xcsoar for UNIX target) `xcsoar-compile-android` (will compile xcsoar for UNIX target)
+ * `xcsoar-update` will pull latest git sources
+ * `xcsoar-compile-unix` (will compile xcsoar for UNIX target)
+ * `xcsoar-compile-android` (will compile xcsoar for UNIX target)

 Wishlist:
 ---------